 Joseph Cohn, FIRE’s Legislative and Policy Director, is a 2004 graduate of the University of Pennsylvania Law School and the Fels Institute of Government Administration, where he earned his Juris Doctor and Masters in Government Administration.
 Prior to law school, Joe attended the University of Nevada at Las Vegas (UNLV), where he graduated cum laude and co-founded the university’s ACLU chapter.
 A former staff attorney for the United States Court of Appeals for the Third Circuit and law clerk in the Philadelphia Court of Common Pleas, Joe joins FIRE having demonstrated a career-long dedication to advancing the cause of civil liberties

-Nico is the director of communications at FIRE.
-He graduated from Indiana University-Bloomington (IU) with a bachelor’s degree in journalism and history.
+Nico graduated from Indiana University-Bloomington (IU) with a bachelor’s degree in journalism and history.
 While at IU, he was a member of the track & field team and served as editor-in-chief for the Indiana Standard and as a reporter and columnist for the Indiana Daily Student.
-Nico’s on-campus activism in defense of student and faculty rights led to induction into FIRE’s Prometheus Society.
-He was also a winner of 1 for All and the Knight Foundation‘s 2011 “Free to Tweet” contest.
+Nico was inducted into FIRE’s Prometheus Society for his on-campus activism in defense of student and faculty rights.
+He was also a winner of the 2011 “Free to Tweet” contest sponsored by 1 for All and the Knight Foundation.

 Laura Beltz is a Philadelphia-area native who graduated from Penn State University with a B.A. in English through the Schreyer Honors College.
 She is also a graduate of the University of Pennsylvania Law School, and is a member of the Pennsylvania State Bar.
 While at Penn State, her interest in the role of free speech on college campuses developed through an English course on public expression that involved topics ranging from banned books to the constitutionality of Penn State’s speech codes.
 Laura wrote an honors thesis on law and literature and spent much of her four years competing with Penn State’s Mock Trial organization.
 At Penn Law, Laura was an Associate Editor of the Journal of Constitutional Law.
 After spending her first summer of law school as a legal intern for FIRE, Laura worked as a legal intern at the National Constitution Center.
-Laura returns to FIRE as a policy reform program officer.

 Adam Steinbaugh is a reporter with a legal background, graduating cum laude from Loyola Law School in 2012.
 A Colorado native, Adam moved westward, enrolling in Whittier College, where he served as student body president and was involved in Whittier’s local fraternal organizations.
 During law school, he served as an assistant to Professor Aaron Caplan, researching the First Amendment issues involved in the use of restraining orders to enjoin civil harassment, and externed for the Honorable Jeffrey Johnson of California’s Second District Court of Appeal.